nexiality/documentation/release/nexial-core-v1.6.changelog.md

 ### [rdbms command](../commands/rdbms)
-- fixed the issue of resolving SQL variable name that defined in the SQL file per each statement.
+- fixed the issue of resolving SQL variable name that defined in the SQL file per statement.

 ### [step commands](../commands/step)